aws-samples/lambda-refarch-mobilebackend/README.md

 ## Instructions for Creating Mobile Backend

 **Important:** CloudSearch, API Gateway, and DynamoDB Streams will be configured through the console.
 During cleanup, you will need to manually delete these resources after deleting the AWS CloudFormation Stacks.
+The provided CloudFormation template retreives its Lambda code from a bucket in the us-east-1 region.
+To launch this sample in another region, please modify the template and upload the Lambda code to a bucket in that region.

 Step 1 – Create an AWS CloudFormation Stack with Template One and copy the S3 bucket name and CloudFront URL from the AWS CloudFormation output.